4.3 CCD Operations and Limitations

 0.999998

-However, ACS ISR 2022-04 shows that when the background is 40e or greater, even the faintest stars retain >50% of their electrons.
+Significant photometric losses are apparent for stars undergoing numerous parallel transfers (y-direction).
+As of 2023, the CTE loss was ~33% for a fiducial 100e star at the center of the CCD with a typical background of 30e.
+This loss can rise to >50% in worst cases (faint sources, low backgrounds, farthest from the CCD serial register), rendering faint sources undetectable and thus unrecoverable.
+However, ACS ISR 2022-04 shows that when the background is 40e/pixel or greater, even the faintest stars retain >50% of their electrons.
+Optimal signal-to-noise ratio (SNR) for stars with brightnesses less than a few hundred electrons is obtained at backgrounds of ∼30e-/pixel, where there is a balance between decreasing CTE losses and increasing background Poisson noise (ACS ISR 2024-02).
 The dependence on background is therefore significant, and it is possible to increase the background by using the post-flash capability.
-This is unlikely to be useful for most observations, but may make a significant difference in observations with extremely low background (ACS ISRs 2014-01 and 2018-02).
+This is unlikely to be useful for most observations, but may make a significant difference in observations with extremely low background (ACS ISRs 2014-012018-02, 2024-02).
 The use of post-flash is discussed in more detail in Section 9.6.6.
+It may also be useful, in some cases, to choose the filter in order to obtain a higher background (ACS ISR 2022-01).

-1. A star of magnitude 22 in the Vega system observed with the F502N narrow band filter for an exposure time of 100 seconds has a sky background of 1.7 electrons.
+• A star of magnitude 22 in the Vega system observed with the F502N narrow band filter for an exposure time of 100 seconds has a sky background of 1.7 electrons.
 It is located 1000 parallel pixel transfers from the serial register, and therefore suffers a magnitude change of 0.74 mag.

-2. A Type Ia supernova at z ~ 1.5 close to its peak brightness (~26.5 mag in Vega system), observed with filter F775W for 600 seconds, results in a sky background of ~50 electrons.
+• A Type Ia supernova at z ~ 1.5 close to its peak brightness (~26.5 mag in Vega system), observed with filter F775W for 600 seconds, results in a sky background of ~50 electrons.
 It is located 1000 parallel pixel transfers from the serial register, and therefore has a magnitude change of 0.26 mag.

-3. A point source of magnitude 26 in the Vega system observed for 600 seconds with F606W could result in a sky background level of 85 electrons.
+• A point source of magnitude 26 in the Vega system observed for 600 seconds with F606W could result in a sky background level of 85 electrons.
 CTE losses would cause a magnitude change of 0.13 mag when subject to 1000 parallel pixel transfers.

-The pixel-based CTE correction algorithm was updated again and included in CALACS in August 2017.
-It works very well for intermediate to high flux levels (>200 e) and is more effective at low flux levels (<100 e).
-The algorithm also includes a step for mitigating read noise amplification, and employs a more accurate time and temperature dependence for CTE over the ACS lifetime (ACS ISR 2018-04).
-A tool that uses the CTE model to simulate ACS/WFC readout, called the forward model, has been made available to users as part of CALACS and acstools.
+A tool that uses the parallel-transfer portion of the CTE model to simulate ACS/WFC readout, called the forward model, is available to users as part of CALACS and acstools.
 A python notebook that provides guidelines for running the forward model is available at the ACS Analysis Tools webpage.

 The results of the pixel-based CTE correction algorithm on stellar fields are found to be in agreement with the photometric correction formula of ACS ISR 2022-06.
 Please refer to the ACS website for the latest information.